Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 SHOWING 1 - 1 OF 1 RESULTS

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-All advances and settlement vouchers are to be processed by the gaining Accounting Office.
-In addition, all settlements are to be filed within 10 work days of the completion of each portion (i.e., House hunting, En route, 1st 30 TQSE) of travel.
-Although you have 2 years in which to complete your move, vouchers are to be promptly submitted for liquidation of travel advances and timely reconciliation of funds.
-Any request for an extension to the 2 year limitation for real estate purposes, must be submitted in writing to the gaining personnel office, prior to the expiration of the 2 year period.
-Save every document (receipts, bill of sale, invoices, etc.) for every incurred expense in the move, for reimbursement and/or tax purposes.
+All advances and settlement vouchers are to be processed by the gaining accounting office.
+In addition, all settlements are to be filed within 10 work days of the completion of each portion (i.e., house hunting, en route, first-30 temporary quarters subsistence expenses) of travel.
+Although you have two years in which to complete your move, vouchers are to be promptly submitted for liquidation of travel advances and timely reconciliation of funds.
+Any request for an extension to the two-year limitation for real estate purposes must be submitted in writing to the gaining personnel office prior to the expiration of the two-year period.
+Save every document (receipts, bills of sale, invoices, etc.) for every incurred expense in the move, for reimbursement and/or tax purposes.
 Be sure to keep a copy of all submitted documentation and a copy of all settled vouchers for your records.

 The cost of living in Battle Creek and surrounding areas is "modest" according to the Battle Creek Unlimited website.
 Be sure to check out the cost of living comparison available on the Military OneSource Relocation Essentials website.
 This site allows you to enter your current city/state and the city/state where you are relocating.
 It will compare the cost of living between the two areas.